tkn-tub/ns3-gym/doc/manual/source/test-framework.rst

 in the process of running the tests.
 The tests then need a temporary directory to write to.
 The Python test utility (test.py) will provide a temporary file automatically, but if run stand-alone this temporary directory must be provided.
-Just as in the basedir case, it can be annoying to continually have to provide a ``--tempdir``, so the test runner will figure one out for you if you don't provide one.
+It can be annoying to continually have to provide a ``--tempdir``, so the test runner will figure one out for you if you don't provide one.
 It first looks for environment variables named ``TMP`` and ``TEMP`` and uses those.
 If neither ``TMP`` nor ``TEMP`` are defined